Ivan Gil, Information Security Officer, CISSP, CEH, GIAC

 Tyson A. Martin is the creator of technology & cyber security strategies that enable key business objectives and permeate organizational culture at all levels.
 Tyson strongly believes that by forging strong partnerships, inside of an organization and outside of an organization, a key kinetic energy is built that reduces risk, makes an organization more resilient, and promotes innovation which increases the probability of success.

 Born in Richmond Virginia David lived in several cities around the United States before eventually returning to be closer with family.
 His love of knowing how things work led him originally to study economics and obtain a Bachelor of Science from George Mason University.
 His knack for computers caused him to switch gears, returning to school to pursue a Bachelor of Science in computer science, graduating with the highest honors from ECPI.

-Right after graduation he worked as and Incident Responder for General Electric responsible for start to finish analysis of security incidents generated by some 400,000 users and one million endpoints across the globe.
-He currently works at Genworth Financial and has also worked as lead SOC analyst at a bank, an analyst for an MSSP, and product developer for a DC-based startup.
+Right after graduation he worked as an Incident Responder for General Electric responsible for start to finish analysis of security incidents generated by some 400,000 users and one million endpoints across the globe.
+He currently works at another Fortune 500 company and has also worked as lead SOC analyst at a bank, an analyst for an MSSP, and product developer for a DC-based startup.
 As well as several other industry certifications, David is an Associate of (ISC)2 eligible to become a full CISSP in 2021.
-He lives in the Scotts Edition neighborhood of Richmond with his pet bearded dragon, Zelda.
+He lives in Richmond with his bearded dragon, Zelda and cat, Peach.